startoy/nodejs_api_rabbitmq_ibmdb2/README.md

   Provided RESTful-api to request data through Rabbitmq Server

-# 1. Run on Node
+# 1. Run on NodeJS

 ## Prerequisites

-  - Nodejs >= 8.9.4(test on Windows), 8.11.3(test on Ubuntu16)
+  - Nodejs >= 8.9.4 (test on Windows), 8.11.3 (test on Ubuntu16)
-  - Source code compressed file
+  - Source code (compressed file)
-  * Use `node-api-rabbitmq.zip` if server access the internet normally.
+    * Use `node-api-rabbitmq.zip` If server access the internet normally.
-  * Use `node-api-rabbitmq_w_modules.zip` if server offlines or can not access the internet.
+    * Use `node-api-rabbitmq_w_modules.zip` If server offlines or can not access the internet.

 ## Setup

-  Install dependencies (where `package.json` located)
+  Install dependencies

   ```sh

     npm install
   ```